Disclaimer

 You will also need the ICR2 3D Model from nooRok.
 Refer to this post bij Checkpoint10 on how to use these scripts.

-And finally, it is entirely possible to make your own .3D text files to convert using this workflow.
-A complete guide has been written by Pavel69 and is linked here for convenience.
+It is possible and relatively easy to make your own .3D text files to convert to .3DO using the 3D23DO program from the NASCAR Racing 3 Sandbox.
+A complete guide has been written by Pavel69.

 🔧Blender 3DO Plugin (nooRok)